-In Jesus’ Sermon on the Mount He states, “You are the salt of the earth . . .
-You are the light of the world.”
+In Jesus’ Sermon on the Mount He states, “You are the salt of the earth … You are the light of the world.”
+(Matthew 5:13–14).
 Often, well-meaning believers invoke this passage as a means of encouragement and prodding others to step up to the plate and affect the world.

-In this study, I desire to provide you with a greater understanding of the Greek verb that Jesus uses: “You are.”
-It is not an imperative command; it is an indicative verb.
-This is a very important and necessary distinction to make as we seek to better understand what the Bible means by what it says.
+In this study, I desire to provide you with a greater understanding of the Greek verb that Jesus uses.
+“You are” is not an imperative command; it is an indicative verb.
+This distinction is very important and necessary to make as we seek to better understand what the Bible means.
 Such precision leads to proper, God-glorifying application to one’s life.

 My prayer is that the meaning of this passage will become increasingly clear as you study what follows.

-In other words, Jesus states, “You think your ways will change the world?
-You’ve got it backwards!”
-That summation of Jesus’ sermon should give a hint as to how this all relates to the topic of this Bible study: How To Maximize Your Influence On The Hill.
-By the time one arrives at Jesus’ conclusion in the Beatitudes (vss.
-13–14) (point V. in this outline) the formula for an effective, God-honoring life that impacts the world has been laid, and the two “You are” statements serve as apt summaries of the aforementioned— indicative of the prior beatitudinal attitudes in action!
+That summation of Jesus’ sermon should give a hint as to how these chapters relate to the topic of this Bible study: How to Maximize Your Influence on the Hill.
+By the time a believer arrives at Jesus’ conclusion in the Beatitudes (vv.
+13–14 [point V. in this outline]) the formula for an effective, God-honoring life that impacts the world has been laid.
+The two “You are” statements also serve as apt summaries of the aforementioned— indicative of the prior “beatitudinal” attitudes in action!
 Conversely:

 It is to state the summations without the method.
-Such would be like commanding a staff member to achieve a certain function without instruction: a speech writer must first know how to write; a webmaster must first know HTML; and a scheduler must first know Microsoft Office in order to be effective in their vocations.
-In a similar fashion, the Public Servant must first know what will make him into a preserver and illuminator (salt and light respectively) while serving in office.
+Taking such license would be like commanding a staff member to achieve a certain function without instruction.
+In order to be effective in their vocations, a speech writer must first know how to write, a webmaster must first know HTML coding, and a scheduler must first know Microsoft Office.
+In a similar fashion, the public servant must first know what will make him into a preserver and an illuminator (salt and light, respectively) while serving in office.
 This point is both simple yet profound: Jesus’ summation of being salt and light is a codification of all He has previously taught.
-The preceding seven Beatitudes need be thoroughly examined and understood in order to be this.
-Here then are insights for maximizing one’s influence on the Hill.
+The preceding seven beatitudes need be thoroughly examined and understood in order to accomplish this goal.
+The following insights are to aid in maximizing one’s influence on the Hill.

 When Jesus saw the crowds, He went up on the mountain; and after He sat down, His disciples came to Him.
-He opened His mouth and began to teach them, saying,
+He opened His mouth and began to teach them, saying… (v.
+1).

-During the time of Christ there were four prevalent religionists that focused on things other than what Jesus mentions here: an emphasis on the inner man, one’s attitudes.
-Notice these four groups and their parallels to today:
+During the time of Christ, four prevalent religionists focused on matters other than what Jesus mentions in this passage: an emphasis on the inner man, one’s attitudes.
+Notice these four groups and think about their parallels to today:

-This is the expanded competitive theological landscape wherein Jesus spoke the following seven attitudinal descriptors that are blessed: pleasing to self, God, and others.
-As we study what follows, pay special note to the progression and how each builds on the former: There is a definite accumulation of thought here.
+This list contains the expanded competitive theological landscape wherein Jesus spoke the following seven attitudinal descriptors that are blessed: pleasing to self, God, and others.
+In studying what follows, pay special note to the progression and how each one builds on the former: there is a definite accumulation of thought here.
 That’s to say the Beatitudes which follow are not a buckshot scattering of somewhat unrelated nice sayings.

 A. IF YOU BREAK OVER PERSONAL SIN

-“Blessed are the poor in spirit, for theirs is the kingdom of heaven.”
+“Blessed are the poor in spirit, for theirs is the kingdom of heaven” (v.
+3).

-True spirituality in God’s sight, and the first necessary component for long-lasting influence is humility.
-The Greek word Matthew selects and is translated into English as Poor (ptochos) was used in association with a beggar, connoting the idea of material poverty.
-Here, Jesus uses it in a spiritual context: being spiritually poor: one who is begging God for his salvation.
-Foundational to one’s relationship to self, God and others is the need for one to come to grips with his abject spiritual poverty— one’s inner realization of his lost hopelessness apart from God’s intervention.
+True spirituality in God’s sight and the first necessary component for long-lasting influence is humility.
+The Greek word Matthew selects and is translated into English as poor (ptochos) was used in association with a beggar, connoting the idea of material poverty.
+In this verse, Jesus uses the word in a spiritual context: being spiritually poor, i.e., one who is begging God for his salvation.
+Foundational to a person’s relationship to self, God, and others is the need for him to come to grips with his abject spiritual poverty—his inner realization of his lost hopelessness apart from God’s intervention.
 Fundamental to effective influence is attribution to God (versus self ) and His divine enablement.
-This stands in opposition of one who possesses a spirit of being self-strong, the seedbed of personal pride.
+This understanding stands in opposition of the person who possesses a spirit of being self-strong—the seedbed of personal pride.

 Paul reflects on this attitude in Philippians 3:7–9 when he describes his personal righteousness in comparison to God’s as rubbish.
-Isaiah 64:6 puts it this way: And all our righteous deeds are like a filthy garment.
-Summarily, counter-intuitively, Worthiness in this world cannot be attained without a sense of personal unworthiness.
-One need take his eyes off of self and “think of others as more important” (Philippians 2:3).
-Without genuine humility others will rightfully conclude “it’s all about me;” which vastly diminishes one’s influence.
+Isaiah 64:6b puts it this way: And all our righteous deeds are like a filthy garment.
+Summarily, counter-intuitively, worthiness in this world cannot be attained without a sense of personal unworthiness.
+One need only take his eyes off of self and regard one another as more important (Philippians 2:3b).
+Without our having genuine humility others will rightfully conclude that we believe, “it’s all about me,” which vastly diminishes one’s influence.
 Such was the wrap on the Pharisees.
-The poor in spirit (akin to being repentant) are blessed because they’ve concluded after taking personal inventory a need to depend on God for their salvation; Jesus concludes, “theirs is the Kingdom of heaven.”
+The poor in spirit (akin to being repentant) are blessed because, after taking personal inventory, they’ve concluded a need to depend on God for their salvation.
+Jesus concludes, theirs is the kingdom of heaven.

 B. IF YOU MOURN OVER PERSONAL SIN

-“Blessed are those who mourn, for they shall be comforted.”
+“Blessed are those who mourn, for they shall be comforted” (v.
+4).

-Whereas the first two beatitudes focus on one’s proper assessment of self, the following two pertain to a proper assessment of one’s self to God.
+Whereas the first two Beatitudes focus on a person’s proper assessment of self, the following two pertain to a proper assessment of one’s self to God.

 C. IF YOU DESIRE GOD’S APPROVAL

-“Blessed are the gentle, for they shall inherit the earth.”
+“Blessed are the gentle, for they shall inherit the earth” (v.
+5).

-If being poor in spirit and mourned over sin means one has forsaken personal merit in exchange for the economy of God’s gracious impartation, then it follows that one will possess a humble, gentle spirit in view of the holiness of God.
+If being poor in spirit and mourning over sin means a believer has forsaken personal merit in exchange for the economy of God’s gracious impartation, then it follows that he will possess a humble, gentle spirit in view of the holiness of God.

-Gentleness, (also translated in other English Bibles as “meekness,”) has as its object the awe and respect of God.
+Gentleness (also translated in other English Bibles as “meekness”) has as its object the awe and respect of God.
 It means not self-strong.
-The Greek word for gentleness (praos) carries the idea of focus on the holiness of God.
-Contextually then, this is not so much about being gentle with others; it is about being humbled by and in the presence of the reality of who God is!
+The Greek word for gentleness (praos) carries the idea of focusing on the holiness of God.
+Contextually then, this beatitude is not so much about being gentle with others; rather, its focus centers on being humbled by and in the presence of the reality of who God is!
 I am meek when I compare my sinfulness to God’s holiness.
 In contrast the Pharisees were full of hubris and depending on their personal merit whereas the redeemed are full of meekness in awe of God’s majesty and holiness.

-Resultant is the fact they shall inherit the earth.
-In terms of being salt and light today, the existence of “not being self-strong” being desirous of God’s approval is an indispensable component of one possessing an inherited from God influence on the Hill.
+Resultant is the fact that they shall inherit the earth.
+In terms of being salt and light today, the existence of “not being self-strong” and being desirous of God’s approval is an indispensable component of one possessing an inherited-from-God influence on the Hill.

 D. IF YOU SEEK AFTER GOD’S WAYS

-“Blessed are those who hunger and thirst for righteousness, for they shall be satisfied.”
+“Blessed are those who hunger and thirst for righteousness, for they shall be satisfied” (v.
+6).

-Having given one’s self a vote of no-confidence it follows that one will not only be awestruck, i.e. meek in view of His holiness, but will also pursue, hunger and thirst after His righteousness. voiding self, one desires to be filled with God’s ways!
-Show me a Member who hungers for God’s righteousness and I will show you a Member who is effectuating change in society; the inverse is true also.
+Having given a vote of no-confidence, it follows that a believer will be awestruck, i.e. meek in view of His holiness, and also hunger and thirst after His righteousness.
+Voiding self, he desires to be filled with God’s ways!
+Show me a Member who hungers for God’s righteousness, and I will show you a Member who is effectuating change in society; however, the inverse is also true.

 Hungering and thirsting connote a strong passion in the soul.
-Herein is proper ambition: Not zeal to be famous or create a brand, but first directed to know God!
-The more one crucifies and empties self (Gal.
-2:20; the first two Beatitudes) the more one will desire and have the ability to be filled with God’s ways.
-One cannot grab hold of God’s pearls until they release the pop-beads of self.
+Herein is proper ambition: not zeal to be famous or to create a brand, but first directed to know God!
+The more a person crucifies and empties self (Galatians 2:20, the first two beatitudes) the more he will desire and have the ability to be filled with God’s ways.
+One cannot grab hold of God’s pearls until he releases the pop beads of self.